john-azzaro/Study-React-JSX/README.md

 <br>

-## JSX is much shorted and easier to write.
+## JSX is much shorter and easier to write.
 **WIHTOUT JSX, you would have to use the ```React.createElement()``` method multiple times.** Compared to the example above, the example below is a bit more cumbersome to work with.

 Also note that the elements nexted in the divs are inside brackets ([]) and that each element is followed by a comma.
 For example, If you were to create a div with 3 elements inside(h1, h1, p), the vanilla React method would require you to use the React.createElement.